auth0/docs/articles/server-platforms/symfony/01-login.md

 #### SSL certificate problem: self signed certificate in certificate chain

-There is an issue with CAs database on your computer.
-Need to download this [CAs database](https://curl.haxx.se/ca/cacert.pem) to c:\cacert.pem for example and point it in php.ini with `openssl.cafile=c:/cacert.pem`.
+If there is an issue with CAs database on your computer, you may need to download this [CAs database](https://curl.haxx.se/ca/cacert.pem).
+To use it on Windows for example, place it in `c:\cacert.pem` and point to it in `php.ini` with `openssl.cafile=c:/cacert.pem`.